 I ordered a herbal tea and ate some yak cheese while listening to her talk about the suryanamaskar that she performs every morning, about the famous spiritual teacher mooji’s teachings and about how much Hindi she has picked up in the two months that she had been here.

 After about 15 minutes another girl from Portugal joined them and after she ordered her herbal tea, she played her guitar and started chanting Hare Rama Hare Krishna Rama Rama Hare Hare.
 Everyone in the cafe joined her clapping hands and swaying to the tunes.
 I did too.. it was pure magic.
 Starting the day on such a positive note charged me and everything felt so great!

 I sat by the banks of River Ganges for hours listening to the sound of water breaking against the rocks and watching the daylight slowly fade away on the mountain tops.

-I went to Rishikesh again, last month in December.
 The Beatles had travelled to Rishikesh in 1968 to attend Transcendental Meditation training at the Maharishi Mahesh Yogi ashram, located in Swargashram area.
-Coincidentally, I got my first training session on meditation back in the year 2004 on my 14th Birthday from one of the ashrams of Maharishi Mahesh Yogi, and therefore when I first heard about this ashram, I made sure I pay it a visit on my next birthday – and that’s exactly what I did
+Coincidentally, I got my first training session on meditation back in the year 2004 on my 14th Birthday from one of the ashrams of Maharishi Mahesh Yogi, and therefore when I first heard about this ashram, I made sure I pay it a visit again – and that’s exactly what I did

 This is where The Beatles wrote 48 songs, many of which became a part of the White Album